Why is Caregiving So Exhausting Even When You Love Your Parents?

 By Pamela D. Wilson, MS, BS/BA, NCG, CSA

 Why is caregiving so exhausting even when you love your parents?
 I loved my parents and admit there were days when my patience in the role of caregiver ran thin.
 There were visits when I looked at my watch and thought of all of the other things on my list that I had to do before the day ended.
+Caregiving for aging parents can feel overwhelming.

 Here are five insights based on my experience as a family and a professional caregiver that answer the question: “why is caregiving so exhausting even when you love your parents?
 By looking at interactions a little differently, caregivers can become more successful at managing stress, anxiety, and feelings of overwhelm.
+Caregiver support also lends a new perspective on why caregiving is so exhausting.

 1 Family Interactions Require Extreme Patience